THE THEORY OF EVOLUTION

 The evidence from vestiges has also been used by evolutionists to support their theory.
 They say that the presence in man of organic parts or vestiges that serve no useful function (for example, the vermiform appendix, the tonsils, the superfluous muscles of the external ear, etc.), but which are still found in lower animals, is reminiscent of man's animal ancestry.
-The existence of such useless and rudimentary organs – the supposed "remains" of man's animal ancestors – can be explained on the supposition that they have been inherited from lower animals in which they previously served a useful purpose.
+The existence of such useless and rudimentary organs—the supposed "remains" of man's animal ancestors—can be explained by the supposition that they have been inherited from lower animals in which they previously served a useful purpose.

 The evidence from embryology is still occasionally presented to this day as evidence for evolution.
 The so-called Baer's rule states that the younger the embryos of different animals are, the more they resemble each other, and as they grow older, the embryos become more distinct.
 For example, all vertebrate animals are essentially alike in the early stages of their embryological development.
 Very remarkable is the fact that man begins as though he were a fish, and as he develops, he passes through stages characteristic of lower forms of life.
 This observation allegedly finds a very natural explanation in an evolutionary hypothesis.
 Indeed, Ernst Haeckel even formulated it as a law of ontogenesis: the individual "recapitulates," as it were, the phylogenetic history of the species.

 Evaluation of the Evidence from Comparative Anatomy